kamimrcht/webpage/tigs.md

 <img src="files/superkmers_unitigs.png" alt="drawing" width="450"/>

-Super-k-mers of unitigs are often less efficient than unitigs in terms of nucleotide minimization to represent the set of k-mers, however they are handy when you need to partition a set of k-mer.
-Thus, with a wisely chosen minimizer scheme (in real life, we do not only use lexicographic order), one can dispatch k-mers in buckets per minimizer.
+Super-k-mers of unitigs are often less efficient than unitigs in terms of nucleotide minimization to represent the set of k-mers, however they are handy when you need to partition a set of k-mers.
+Thus, with a wisely chosen minimizer scheme (in real life, we do not only use lexicographic order), one can dispatch k-mers in balanced buckets per minimizer.
 For an example of this usage, see [this work](https://www.biorxiv.org/content/10.1101/546309v2).

 ### Super k-mers of reads
-Historically, they were the [first super-k-mers](https://www.ncbi.nlm.nih.gov/pubmed/25609798) to be introduced.
+Historically, they were the [first super-k-mers](https://arxiv.org/abs/1505.06550) to be introduced.
 They differ from the super-k-mers of unitigs since they are built from the read sequences:

 <img src="files/superkmers_reads.png" alt="drawing" width="700"/>